EridianAlpha/ethereum-settler/README.md

 Minting a Settlement NFT is free and can be done by anyone.
 The only cost is the gas fee for the transaction.

-Holding a Settlement NFT earns the holder a newly minted SETTLER tokens every second.
+Holding a Settlement NFT gives the holder a newly minted SETTLER tokens every second.

 A Settlement NFT can only be held by one address at a time, but there is nothing stopping multiple addresses from each holding a different Settlement NFT.
 This means that the SETTLER token can have no monetary value, as it is not a scarce resource and an unlimited amount can be created simply by minting more Settlement NFTs.